DevCycleHQ/devcycle-docs/docs/best-practices/migration.md

 ## Introduction

 Migrating from an existing feature flagging system to a new one can be complex, especially with a large codebase.
 [OpenFeature](https://openfeature.dev) provides a standardized interface that simplifies this process.
-This guide outlines best practices for leveraging OpenFeature and its Multi-Provider to ensure a smooth transition from your existing feature flagging system to DevCycle.
+This guide outlines best practices for leveraging OpenFeature and its Multi-Provider utility to ensure a smooth transition from your existing feature flagging system to DevCycle.

 ## Why Use OpenFeature?

 ### Benefits of OpenFeature

-- **Standardized Interface**: Provides a consistent way to evaluate feature flags, irrespective of the underlying provider.
-- **Community Driven**: An open source CNCF incubating project under the Apache 2 license.
+- Production-ready SDKs that take care of all the hard stuff with fetching configuration data, error handling, and verifying inputs
+- Standard interface that works the same in your code regardless of which provider you use
+- Reduced maintenance burden by eliminating a piece of code you have to maintain
+- Integration with code analysis and automated cleanup tools designed to look for OpenFeature calls

 For more benefits, visit the [OpenFeature homepage](https://openfeature.dev) and review their [documentation](https://openfeature.dev/docs/reference/intro/).